This #GivingTuesday our goal is to raise $10,000 and we can’t do it without your help. Here’s how you can get involved!

 Sponsor a needy family or teen on a larger scale.
 Many of our clients’ families are impoverished with large sibling groups or special needs children, and may require more than toys.

 Sorters, Donors and Toy Drive Coordinators, click HERE to fill out our volunteer interest form.

-**Things to remember: The deadline to delivery toys to our Toy Drive headquarters is Wednesday, December 14th, 2016.
+**Things to remember: The deadline to deliver toys to our Toy Drive headquarters is Thursday, December 14th, 2017.
 Please do not wrap gifts, give candy, or weapon-themed toys.

 July 31, 2017 Philadelphia, PA – Support Center for Child Advocates (Child Advocates) announces the addition of ten new Board Members: Dorothy M. Arimond, Brandywine Group; Matthew Duncan, Fine, Kaplan and Black; Elizabeth Jobes, Spark Therapeutics; John F. McCabe IV, Glenmede, Benjamin Pierce, Vanguard Charitable (ret.); Diana Rabeh, ReedSmith; Carrie B. Rosen, Aramark; Katie Adams Schaeffer, Barnes Foundation; Megan Spitz, Blank Rome; and Marianne Styles, PNC Bank.
 They will join the other 20 members of the Board of Directors as passionate and ambitious advocates of the nation’s oldest and largest pro bono legal and social services agency serving abused and neglected children.

 Members of Child Advocate’s Board of Directors are charged with bringing their unique experiences and professional skills to enhance the agency’s mission and provide diligent fiscal and programmatic oversight to promote the agency’s work in the community.